jarrvis/ticket-booking/README.md

 ## TODO

 - (Other repo) Move to CQRS with Domain Events as synchronization: two services (source and sink) - to scale separately.
 Use Kafka/RabbitMQ for pub/sub domain events
+- HATEOAS
+- Controller tests
+- In integration tests: do not use DirtiesContext.ClassMode.BEFORE_EACH_TEST_METHOD.
+Replace it with clearing in memory DB before each test

 ## Requirements